alipzsh/knowledge-base/SQLi Blind boolean.md

 `xyz' AND SUBSTRING((SELECT Password FROM Users WHERE Username = 'Administrator'), 1, 1) > 'm`

-this return a welcome back message indicating that the first character of password is greater than `m`.
+returns a welcome back message indicating that the first character of password is greater than `m`.

 3.